 "What Would Winona Want?"
-Here’s the guest post I wrote earlier this year for the American Marketing Association on the importance of “bringing the prospect into the room” in our ideation sessions.
+Here’s the guest post I wrote earlier this year for the American Marketing Association on the importance of “bringing the prospect into the room” in messaging.

 Pssst!
-Someone is missing from our marketing meetings.
+Someone is missing from our messaging meetings.

 Not Marissa.
 She’s really busy this week; start without her.